Jean-Marie Le Pen: National Front

-Le Pen again ran in the 2007 French presidential election and finished fourth.
-His 2007 campaign, at the age of 78 years and 9 months, makes him the oldest candidate for presidential office in French history.
+Le Pen again ran in the 2007 presidential election and finished fourth.
+His 2007 campaign, at the age of 78 years and 9 months, made him the oldest presidential candidate in French history.

-Le Pen has been a vocal critic of the European Reform Treaty (formally known as the Treaty of Lisbon) which was signed by EU member states on 13 December 2007, and entered into force on 1 December 2009.
-In October 2007, Le Pen suggested that he would personally visit Ireland to assist the "No" campaign but finally changed his mind, fearing that his presence would be used against the supporters of the NO vote.
+Le Pen was a vocal critic of the European Reform Treaty (formally known as the Treaty of Lisbon) which was signed by EU member states on 13 December 2007 and entered into force on 1 December 2009.
+In October 2007, Le Pen suggested that he would personally visit Ireland to assist the "No" campaign but finally changed his mind, fearing that his presence would be more of a hindrance than a benefit to the campaign.
 Ireland finally refused to ratify the treaty.
-Ireland is the only EU country which had a citizen referendum.
+Ireland was the only EU country that held a citizen referendum.
 All other EU states, including France, ratified the treaty by parliamentary vote, despite a previous citizen referendum where over 55% of French voters rejected the European Reform Treaty (although that vote was on a different draft of the Treaty in the form of the Constitutional Treaty).
-After the Irish "No" vote, Le Pen addressed the French President Nicolas Sarkozy in the European Parliament, accusing him of furthering the agenda of a "cabal of international finance and free market fanatics."
-Ireland has since accepted the treaty in a second Lisbon referendum.
+After the Irish "No" vote, Le Pen addressed the French President Nicolas Sarkozy in the European Parliament, accusing him of furthering the agenda of a "cabal of international finance and free market fanatics".
+Ireland later accepted the treaty in a second Lisbon referendum.

-After Le Pen left office in January 2011, his daughter Marine Le Pen was elected by the adherents of the party against Bruno Gollnisch.
+After Le Pen left office in January 2011, his daughter Marine Le Pen was elected by the adherents of the party over Bruno Gollnisch.
 He became honorary chairman of the party and won his seat again at the European elections in 2014.

+On 4 May 2015, Le Pen was suspended from the party after refusing to attend his disciplinary hearing for repeating his description of the Nazi gas chambers used in concentration camps during the Holocaust, as a "detail" of World War II and speaking favorably of Nazi collaborator Marshal Philippe Pétain.
+He had originally been fined 183,200 euros for saying in 1987 that "I'm not saying the gas chambers didn't exist.
+I haven't seen them myself.
+I haven't particularly studied the question.
+But I believe it's just a detail in the history of World War II."
+In 1996, he stated that "If you take a 1,000-page book on World War II, the concentration camps take up only two pages and the gas chambers 10 to 15 lines.
+This is what one calls a detail," and he made similar statements before the European Parliament in 2008 and 2009.